Banalny-Banan/TextDatabase/README.md

 Simple `[string:string]` text file database that you can use as a C# dictionary.
 Requires no additional dependencies.
+Can synchronize edits on multiple servers.

 ## How to use
 1. Add `TextDB.dll` from [releases page](https://github.com/Banalny-Banan/TextDatabase/releases) to your dependencies.